 Dr Claire Niedzwiedz

-After completing her MSc, Dr Niedzwiedz worked as an analyst at the Information Services Division of NHS Scotland working with a range of administrative health datasets.
+After completing her MSc, she worked as an analyst at the Information Services Division of NHS Scotland working with a range of administrative health datasets.

 She then went on to complete her PhD in Public Health at the University of Glasgow in 2014, which focused on understanding the role of social circumstances across the life course and wellbeing in older people across Europe.

-Dr Niedzwiedz then went on to work in postdoctoral research positions at the University of Edinburgh (Centre for Research on Environment, Society and Health) and Oxford (Department of Sociology).
-During 2017 she also worked as a Senior Research Officer at the Mental Health Foundation in Scotland, which involved a research project examining cancer and common mental disorders.
+Claire then went on to work in postdoctoral research positions at the University of Edinburgh and Oxford.
+During 2017 she also worked as a Senior Research Officer at the Mental Health Foundation in Scotland.

-Dr Niedzwiedz's research focuses on understanding the determinants of mental health and wellbeing and outcomes associated with poor mental health.
-She is also interested in understanding how social exposures 'get under the skin' to influence health and health inequalities.
+Claire's research focuses on understanding the determinants of mental health and wellbeing and outcomes associated with poor mental health.
+She is also interested in understanding how social exposures 'get under the skin' to influence health and health inequalities and understanding the biological mechanisms underlying social and structural processes.

 Professional activities & recognition